phylum-dev/phylum-analyze-pr-action/README.md

 - concrete package versions (only applicable for requirements.txt)
 - existing Phylum project for repository (`.phylum_project` must be present)

-### Known Issues:
+### Known Issues
-1. Incomplete packages: if Phylum hasn't yet analyzed a package requested by this action, the action will fail with an exit code of 5.
-This is momentarily preferable than waiting.
+~~1.
+Incomplete packages: if Phylum hasn't yet analyzed a package requested by this action, the action will fail with an exit code of 5.
+This is momentarily preferable than waiting.~~

+### Incomplete Packages
+Sometimes, users will request risk analysis information for open-source packages Phylum has not yet processed.
+When this occurs, Phylum cannot reasonably provide risk scoring information until those packages have been processed.

+New in `v1.4`, `phylum-analyze-pr-action` will:
+1. Detect the case of incomplete packages
+2. Return an exit code of 0 (a "passing" mark in GitHub Action parlance).
+This is to avoid failing a check in the PR with incomplete information.
+3. Add a comment to the PR indicating that there were incomplete packages.
+The comment will advise users to wait 30m and re-run the check on the Pull Request.
+This will give Phylum sufficient time to download, process and analyze the incomplete packages.
+4. When the check is ran a second time, another comment will be added to the Pull Request noting the result of the risk analysis operation.

 ### Example comment
 ![image](https://user-images.githubusercontent.com/132468/140830714-24acc278-0102-4613-b006-6032a62b6896.png)